andymeneely/project-timber-wolf/rules/RULES.md

 **Players level up** as well as characters.
 Every human player starts at level 1 when they are new to this game.
 At the end of every heist, regardless of the objective outcome or character fate, every player levels up the named character they just played - even if they have no plans to play them ever again.

 **Characters Start at Player Level**.
 For the next heist, you may start with a character of the _your player level_ (or less).
 That character may be new or used previously.

-**No evil twins.** You may NOT create a new named character with exactly the same card combinations as another named character.

 _Example of player and character levels._ For example, this is Josh's third time playing this game, so he is Level 3.
 Last time, Josh's character *Cam* who is a *Tinkerer* with *Assault* and *Smash 'n' Grab* is Busted.
 Josh wants to build a new *Tinkerer* with *Assault* named _Iris_.
 He may not use *Smash 'n' Grab* as the other skill as that would be identical to Cam. _Iris_ will start at Level 3.
 {:.example}